 On February 6, 2007, the Company entered into a 10-month Japanese yen-based cross-currency interest rate swap, with aggregate notional principal amounts of 2.4 billion Japanese yen and \$20 million that matured on November 30, 2007.
 This swap effectively hedged a portion of the Company's net investment in its Japanese subsidiary.
 During the term of this transaction, the Company remitted to, and received from, its counterparty interest payments based on rates that were reset quarterly equal to three-month Japanese LIBOR and three-month U.S. LIBOR rates, respectively.
 The Company designated this hedging instrument as a hedge of a portion of the net investment in its Japanese subsidiary, and used the spot rate method of accounting to value changes of the hedging instrument attributable to currency rate fluctuations.
-As such, a \$2.1 million adjustment in the fair market value of the hedging instrument related to changes in the spot rate was recorded as a charge to "Foreign currency translation" in shareholders' equity in 2007 to offset changes in a portion of the yen-denominated net investment in the Company recorded \$0.7 million in net interest income in 2007 in connection with the cross-currency interest rate swap.
+As such, a \$2.1 million adjustment in the fair market value of the hedging instrument related to changes in the spot rate was recorded as a charge to "Foreign currency translation" in shareholders' equity in 2007 to offset changes in a portion of the yendenominated net investment in the Company's Japanese subsidiary and will remain there until the net investment is disposed.
+The Company recorded \$0.7 million in net interest income in 2007 in connection with the cross-currency interest rate swap.